mverboom/asker/Readme.md

 `item[] = autosubmit{scr:nextaction}`

+#### upload

+Upload will give the option to upload files to the server.
+The name of the file will be assigned to a variable so it can be used for further processing.

+**Options**

+*dir* (mandatory)

+This is the path of the directory the file should be put in after upload.
+Errors will be generated when a file with the same name already exists in the directory or it is otherwise not possible to put the file in the directory.

+*name* (mandatory)

+This is the name of the variable the final filename should be assigned to.
+The directory is included with the filename.

+**Text to display**

+The text that will be displayed in front of the upload selection.

+**Example**

+Upload a file to /documents and put the full filename and path into the variable %FILE%.

+`item[] = upload{dir:/documents:name=%FILE%},Choose file to upload`

 # Screen design

 The design of the screens is something that is not done through asker.
 There is a configuration setting in each configuration file which you can use to reference a cascading stylesheet.
 There is an example in the repository which does at least some formatting.